AlexanderStavrop/Fpga_Pong/README.md

 ## Important info
 - This project is writen in Vhdl, using ISE 14.7 for the Basys 2 fpga
 - The visual output is passed through vga (640x480 resulution)
 - The Zip file contains the Ise project
+- There is noticable jittering and that is due to the internal clock of the fpga